 DO I NEED TO TAKE A MEDICAL EXAM TO QUALIFY FOR BURIAL INSURANCE?

-No. You don’t need to take a medical exam to qualify for burial insurance after a heart attack.
+No. You don’t need a medical exam to qualify for burial insurance after a heart attack.
 You don’t need to submit blood or urine samples.
 You don’t need to submit your latest EKG or stress test results either.

 You will only need to answer a simple health questionnaire to qualify for coverage.
 You can also opt for no health questions life insurance if you want to.